claralecroisey/javascript-web/README.txt

 Hello
-this readme is nothing, dont waste your time reading these. lalalala
+this readme is nothing, dont waste your time reading this. lalalala